2.1 Images Formed by Plane Mirrors

-A student’s eyes, while reading the blackboard, have a power of 51.0 D. How far is the board from his eyes?
+A student’s eyes, while reading the blackboard, have a power of 51.0 D. How far is the board from their eyes?

 The power of a physician’s eyes is 53.0 D while examining a patient.
 How far from her eyes is the object that is being examined?

-The normal power for distant vision is 50.0 D. A young woman with normal distant vision has a 10.0% ability to accommodate (that is, increase) the power of her eyes.
-What is the closest object she can see clearly?
+The normal power for distant vision is 50.0 D. A person with normal distant vision has a 10.0% ability to accommodate (that is, increase) the power of their eyes.
+What is the closest object they can see clearly?

 The far point of a myopic administrator is 50.0 cm. (a) What is the relaxed power of his eyes? (b) If he has the normal 8.00% ability to accommodate, what is the closest object he can see clearly?